 - 40% of accidents causing injuries to people were the result of them being hit by some part of a crane whether its load, crane hook or other and that the incidents were mainly due to poor control on the part of the operator

 Health and Safety Executive statistics show that since 2001, there have been 61 accidents involving tower cranes and that 9 incidents were fatal with 25 people sustaining severe injuries.

 Here are some relevant statistics related to crane accident claims.

 Statistics show that crane accident deaths are less common than ever before thanks in part to the Health and Safety regulations that are now in place.
+Many employers take care to act on the recommendations of risk assessments they perform into crane based jobs.
 However, fatal accidents do still occur and the consequences are all too often catastrophic.
 The loss of a partner, spouse and/or other family member due to a crane accident that occurred through no fault of their own can be devastating both emotionally and financially.

 If you have lost a loved one in a crane accident, you’d possibly be entitled to claim compensation from a negligent employer whether death was instant or occurred some time later as a direct result of the incident.
 You would be entitled to file a crane accident at work compensation claim even if the incident was partly due or wholly due to employer negligence and you have up to 3 years to do so.